javafun/javafun.github.io/_posts/2019-04-26-perform-tracking-customization.md

 ---

 ![_config.yml]({{ site.baseurl }}/images/episerver.png)
-Recently I helped one of the customer to implement profile tracking and perform recommendation for their B2B solution built on Episerver ecommerce platform.
+Recently I helped one of customers to implement profile tracking and perform recommendation for their B2B solution built on Episerver ecommerce platform.
 I found an issue during the implementation I would like to share in this post.

 ## Summary